Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Strong rigidity

 The groupoid $\calg=(G\ltimes X)_{|U}$ is naturally isomorphic (via $f$) to $(H\ltimes Y)_{|V}$ (after renormalizing the measures on $U$ and $V$).
 So $\calg$ comes equipped with two action-type cocycles $\rho_G:\calg\to G$ and $\rho_H:\calg\to H$.

-Let $P\subseteq G$ be a maximal join parabolic subgroup which is centerless, and let $\calp=\rho_G^{-1}(P)$.
-Then $\calp$ satisfies Assertion~2 from Lemma~\ref{lemma:recognize-product}, as follows from applying this lemma to the cocycle $\rho_G$.
-Using now the implication $2\Rightarrow 1$ from Lemma~\ref{lemma:recognize-product}, applied to the cocycle $\rho_H$, we see that $\calp$ also satisfies Assertion~1 with respect to $\rho_H$.
-In particular, there exist a Borel subset $W\subseteq U$ of positive measure and a maximal join parabolic subgroup $Q\subseteq H$ such that $\calh_{|W}=\rho_H^{-1}(Q)_{|f(W)}$.
-In particular $\calh_{|W}$ comes equipped with two action-type cocycles towards $P$ and $Q$.
-As $P$ is centerless, Corollary~\ref{cor:centerless} ensures that $Q$ is also centerless.
+Let $P\subseteq G$ be a maximal join parabolic subgroup with trivial center, and let $\calp=\rho_G^{-1}(P)$.
+Then $\calp$ satisfies Assertion~2 from Lemma~\ref{lemma:recognize-product}, as it follows from applying this lemma to the cocycle $\rho_G$.
+Using now the implication $(2)\Rightarrow (1)$ from Lemma~\ref{lemma:recognize-product}, applied to the cocycle $\rho_H$, we see that $\calp$ also satisfies Assertion~1 with respect to $\rho_H$.
+In particular, there exist a Borel subset $W\subseteq U$ of positive measure and a maximal join parabolic subgroup $Q\subseteq H$ such that $\calp_{|W}=\rho_H^{-1}(Q)_{|f(W)}$.
+In particular $\calp_{|W}$ comes equipped with two action-type cocycles towards $P$ and $Q$.
+As $P$ has trivial center, Corollary~\ref{cor:centerless} ensures that $Q$ also has trivial center.

 Let $c:G\times X\to H$ be an SOE cocycle associated to $f_{|W}$.
 Notice that $c$ is also an SOE cocycle associated to $f$, and any two such cocycles are cohomologous.
 So if we prove that $c$ is cohomologous to a group isomorphism, then the same is true of any SOE cocycle associated to $f$.
 Notice also that $\kappa(f_{|W})=\kappa(f)$.